-Section A. The Eligibility Rules are provided electronically and/or mailed to each member school during the summer months and copies of the Handbook are provided to each school.
+Section A. The Eligibility Rules are provided electronically to each member school.
 Complete rules of eligibility will be found in Appendix B of this CIAC Handbook.

 Section B. Transgender Participation

 The CIAC is committed to providing transgender student-athletes with equal opportunities to participate in CIAC athletic programs consistent with their gender identity.
 Hence, this policy addresses eligibility determinations for students who have a gender identity that is different from the gender listed on their official birth certificates.